Fuel Economy Tips and Tricks – Wheel Alignment

 Alignment Is Key

-There are 3 main settings that have to be calibrated for the suspension/steering alignment.
+There are three main settings that have to be calibrated for the suspension/steering alignment.
 We are focusing on the front wheels, however vehicles with independent rear suspension (IRS) require 4-wheel alignments to be properly set.
 The main settings are Caster, Camber and Toe.

 The caster is the hardest to describe.
 The caster adjustment allows the pivot points of the steering angles to run through the wheel, slightly ahead of the wheel itself.
 This is what makes the wheels return to the center position automatically when completing a turn.
 Imagine a stretch motorcycle front wheel, the long front shocks are at a drastic angle, if you drew a line from the handlebars to the ground, the line would hit the ground in front of the tire.
 Not having enough caster will make the car twitchy, especially at higher speeds.
 The car would dart across the lanes, have a very light steering wheel (little to know steering effort), and the car won’t return to center.
 While this makes for a dangerous driving situation, it also hurts the fuel economy, as weaving slows you down, requiring you to use more fuel to maintain your speed.